AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-18-designing-for-google’s-covid-response-…-and-more-in-person-virtual-options.md

 pageSettings:
   headerColorCombo: maroon-primary-on-yellow-primary
   mobileButtonColorCombo: yellow-primary-on-maroon-primary
 title: Designing for Google’s COVID response … and more!
-(IN-PERSON & VIRTUAL OPTIONS)
 description: Hear how Googlers brought years of experience designing for crises to the biggest of our lifetimes.
 Plus, meet the new design teams in DC!
 hero: